ShashwatSuman29/OOPs-in-C-/README.md

 In pass by reference, the actual variable is passed to the function using a reference (&).
 Any change made inside the function directly affects the original variable.

+What is a Constructor in C++?
+A constructor is a special function inside a class that automatically runs when you create an object of that class.

+It is used to:

+Give initial values to the object’s data members.

+Set things up when the object is created.

+✅ Basic Rules of Constructors:
+A constructor has the same name as the class.

+It does not have any return type (not even void).

+It runs automatically when an object is made.